cskau/nlpwp/words.md

 "hello" :: [Char]
 {% endhighlight %}

-I will take this opportunity to seriously demolish some words, but all with the noble cause of learning some commonly-used Haskell list functions.
+We will take this opportunity to seriously demolish some words, but all with the noble cause of learning some commonly-used Haskell list functions.
 The first function *length* returns the length of a list: